|7 August 2020

-On 7 August 2020, a 15-year-old minor from Balata refugee camp was arrested by Israeli soldiers at 5:00 p.m. near a military checkpoint.
+On 7 August 2020, a 15-year-old minor from Balata refugee camp was arrested by Israeli soldiers at 5:00 p.m. near the Beit Furik checkpoint.
 He reports ill treatment and being denied his basic legal rights under Israeli military law.
 He was sentenced to 3 months in prison and also received a suspended sentence.

 I was arrested at the Beit Furik military checkpoint at around 5:00 p.m.
 At the time there were minor clashes taking place between Israeli soldiers and Palestinians.
 I was grabbed by a group of soldiers who then beat me.
 They kicked me and struck me with the back of their guns.
 They also swore at me.
 A soldier blindfolded me and tied my hands behind my back with one plastic tie which was so tight that my hands turned blue and the tie left marks on my wrists for weeks.
 I was then left me on the ground until around 2:30 a.m.

 At around 2:30 a.m.
 I was taken to Ariel settlement where I was left in a small room for about an hour before being taken for interrogation.
 It was around 3:30 or 4:00 a.m.